 NO synthetic fertilizers and NO pesticides.

-Jamie has been farming for 11 years at her farmstead in Lakewood.
-She spent 6 years at Denver Botanic Gardens - Chatfield Farm where she farmed for their 250-member CSA and created a program for training military veterans farming, Veterans-to-Farmers.
+Jamie has been farming for 12 years at her farmstead in Lakewood.
+She spent 6 years at Denver Botanic Gardens - Chatfield Farm where she farmed for their 250-member CSA and created a program for training military veterans to farm, Veterans-to-Farmers.
 She continues to mentor beginning farmers and is grateful to have her family involved with farming as well.

 Doug, the other founding Wild Wick, has been farming for the past 11 seasons.
 He is an irrigation specialist, greenhouse builder, general contractor, and problem solver extraordinaire.
 His mechanical engineering degree brings Wild Wick's to another level of efficiency and adaptability.